Participating in a Clinical Trial

 The specifics of each clinical trial are different, but in general the benefits include:

-BBVCTO has partnered with the Ohio State’s Comprehensive Cancer Center – James Cancer Hospital and Solove Research Institute and Center for Clinical and Translational Sciences to provide a comprehensive approach to study and treat diseases in veterinary patients so that both humans and animals benefit from what is learned.
+BBVCTO has partnered with The Ohio State's Comprehensive Cancer Center - James Cancer Hospital and Solove Research Institute and Clinical and Translational Science Institute to provide a comprehensive approach to study and treat diseases in veterinary patients so that both humans and animals benefit from what is learned.

 Image